 5 years or more out of practice - 60 days of updating

-You should structure your update in consultation with your line manager around your job description and competency requirements of your job.
+Your programme of updating should be structured in consultation with your line manager around your job description and the competency requirements of your job.

-It will be necessary to schedule an appraisal with your line manager when you return to work, so as to set out the objectives as part of your Personal Development Plan.
+It will be necessary to schedule an appraisal with your line manager when you return to work so as to set out the objectives as part of your Personal Development Plan (PDR).

 © Institute of Physics and Engineering in Medicine